Avocados in a gout diet

 It has the daily recommended intake per 100 grams of vitamin K at 26%, folate at 20%, vitamin C at 17%, potassium at 14%, vitamin B5 at 14%, vitamin B6 at 13%, vitamin E at 10% and also contains magnesium, selenium, copper, iron, zinc, phosphorous, vitamin A and many others.

 Avocado has 160 calories, 2 grams of protein and about 15 grams of healthy fats.
 Actually avocado has 77% of its calories as fat making it one of the fattiest foods on the planet.
 But here we are talking about good fats since the majority of avocado’s fat is oleic acid, a monounsaturated fatty acid also found in olive oil.
-Oleic acid is a powerful antioxidant that has been proven to reduce inflammation which offers another health benefit to gout sufferers.
+Oleic acid is a powerful antioxidant that may reduce inflammation which offers another health benefit to gout sufferers.

 Did you know that avocados have more potassium per 100 grams than bananas?
 This is very important for gout sufferers since potassium helps excrete uric acid from the body.
-This will also help gout sufferers avoid high blood pressure which puts them at an increased risk of heart attack, stroke and kidney failure.
+This will also help gout sufferers and may help them avoid high blood pressure which puts them at an increased risk of heart attack, stroke and kidney failure.

 What gout sufferers should also know is that studies show that extracts from avocado and soybean oil called Avocado and Soybean unsaponifiables can actually reduce the symptoms of arthritis and osteoarthritis.
 What we don’t know to date is whether avocados themselves and not just the extract have this effect.
 It does this by preventing what we call prostaglandin E2 synthesis, a pro-inflammatory, within the connective tissue.
-The vitamin E in avocado can also help promote the repair of cartilage around the joints.
-In addition, avocado oil in combination with vitamin B12 is also used to treat psoriasis.
+The vitamin E in avocado may also help promote the repair of cartilage around the joints.
+In addition, avocado oil in combination with vitamin B12 may help treat psoriasis.

 Whatever you do make sure to eat a few avocados in the course of a week to benefit from this superfood.
 You can add them in salads like I do, make guacamole, add them in all kinds of recipes or just scoop them up with a spoon and eat them plain.